From $100K to $120K per Month: The 5-Month Optimization After the First Ceiling

 The Executive Summary

-Who this is for: SaaS founders at $100K–$120K/month MRR with 6–10 team members, stable but unoptimized systems, and margins stuck below 50% despite everything “working” on the surface.
+Who this is for: Founder-operators at $100K–$120K/month MRR with 6–10 team members, stable systems, and margins stuck below 50% while everything still “works.”

-The $100K→$120K Problem: Running $100K operations on 42% margin with $22K in infrastructure spend quietly traps profit, turns every new customer into extra operational drag, and guarantees cracks as you approach $140K–$150K.
+The $100K→$120K Problem: You’re running $100K operations on 42% margin with $22K in infrastructure that turns every new customer into extra drag as you approach $140K–$150K.

-Written by Nour Boustani for $100K–$120K-month SaaS founders who want higher-margin, $150K-ready operations without firefighting every change and rebuilding systems mid-growth.
+Written by Nour Boustani for $100K–$120K-month founders who want higher-margin, $150K-ready operations without firefighting every change and rebuilding systems mid-growth.

 Everything functions.
 Nothing breaks.
 The machine works.